 He touched the module’s surface and linked with the long-distance sensor array, perhaps down here he might have a better chance to detect something that he could have missed from orbit.

 He started a slow, detailed sweep.
 The full circle was almost complete when he found what he was looking for.

 The beacon was weak, its power source probably nearing depletion, but the signal was there.
 This was the right planet, it was the right time, it was just not the right set of circumstances.

 “Don’t worry…” They had said. “…by the time your mission is over and you return, our technology should be advanced enough to give you your old body back.”
 There was just a slight problem, he now realized, with that statement… it assumed they would not find a way to destroy themselves while he was out exploring the cosmos and would still be around when he returned.

 He broke the connection and looked around, this time in what would have been a normal biological perception range.
 The scenery around him was beautiful, in a terribly depressing way.

-Welcome to Earth, he thought, fully realizing he was now –or at least the few biologic parts he had left– the last human left.
+Welcome to Earth, he thought, fully realizing he was now –or at least the few biologic parts he had left– the last human alive.

 If he still had a mouth he might have laughed at the irony of it all.